-18. At its third meeting of the third session, on 18 November 2016, the Working Group considered agenda item 6, entitled "Adoption of the report" and adopted its report as contained in document A/AC.285/L.1 as orally revised and its recommended indicators for the global targets of the Sendai Framework for Disaster Risk Reduction 2015-2030, the follow-up to and operationalization of the indicators and its recommended terminology relating to disaster risk reduction as contained in the annexes to document A/AC.285/CRP.2/Rev.3, as orally revised.
-The Working Group also agreed to submit the recommendations to the General Assembly at its seventy-first session for its consideration and appropriate action.
+18. At its third meeting of the third session, on 18 November 2016, the working group considered agenda item 6, entitled "Adoption of the report".
+The working group adopted its report as orally revised (see A/AC.285/L.1), and its recommended indicators for the global targets of the Sendai Framework, the follow-up to and operationalization of the indicators and its recommended terminology relating to disaster risk reduction, as orally revised (see A/AC.285/CRP.2/Rev.3).
+The working group also agreed to submit the recommendations to the General Assembly at its seventy-first session for its consideration and appropriate action.

-19. At the same meeting, an explanation of position was made by the representative of the United States.
-Expressing gratitude to the OIEWG Chair, UNISDR as well as Member States experts and other stakeholders for their extensive engagement in the working group, the United States noted that it strongly supports disaster risk reduction and remains committed to working with the international community toward the common goal of reducing disaster risk and building resilience worldwide.
-It joined consensus on the adoption of the Sendai Framework but issued an Explanation of Position (EOP) underscoring its concerns and dissociating from certain paragraphs, including those on financing, international cooperation, and the transfer of technology.
-It maintains the concerns set forth in its EOP on the Sendai Framework.
+19. At the same meeting, an explanation of position was made by the representative of the United States of America, noting that the United States strongly supported disaster risk reduction and remained committed to working with the international community towards the common goal of reducing disaster risk and building resilience worldwide, and that it joined the consensus on the adoption of the Sendai Framework, but wished to underscored its concerns and dissociated itself from certain paragraphs, including those on financing, international cooperation and the transfer of technology, and maintained the concerns set forth in its explanation of position on the Sendai Framework.